-The Company is engaged in power generation and trading, oil and mineral exploration, development and production.
-The Company is a licensed Retail Electricity Supplier (RES).
-As a RES, the Company is allowed to supply electricity to the contestable market pursuant to the Electric Power Industry Reform Act of 2001 (EPIRA).
-Other activities of the Company include investing in various operating companies and financial instruments.
+PHINMA Energy Corporation ("PHINMA Energy or the Parent Company"), incorporated on September 8, 1969, and registered with the Philippine Securities and Exchange Commission (SEC), is engaged in power generation and trading, oil and mineral exploration, development and production.
+The Parent Company is a licensed Retail Electricity Supplier (RES).
+As a RES, the Parent Company is allowed to supply electricity to the contestable market pursuant to the Electric Power Industry Reform Act.
+Other activities of the Parent Company include investing in various operating companies and financial instruments.